Portland therapist: About Me

 Are you a healthcare worker?
 You have been in the thick of it.
 What was already hard before CoVid has become amplified and often intolerable.

 I am right there with you and the rest of the world, working to make meaning from these everyday obstacles and epic shifts.
-I am passionate about helping others learn to settle their nervous systems, to see their best selves, and to live fuller lives.
-I am committed to always being in learning mode, about myself and the world, and strive to make therapy a safe, anti-oppressive space to begin or continue your own exploration.
+I love helping others learn to settle their nervous systems, to see their best selves and to live fuller lives.
+I am committed to always being in learning mode, about myself and the world, and I strive to make therapy a safe, anti-oppressive space to begin or continue your own exploration.

 My therapy space is part office, part studio.
 The creative art process is a resource that can be accessed either as part of the therapy session or as the main format, and yes!--we can even do art virtually!
 I realize that making art is not everyone’s cup of tea, so we do not need to use art to work together or for you to benefit from therapy.